The 1953 Washington quarters have value as both numismatic coins and as silver bullion. Keep reading to learn more about these coins.

 Total Weight: 6.25 grams

 The US minted the 1953 quarter with no mint mark and also the 1953 D and 1953 S quarter.
-The mint mark can be found on the reverse side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 |1953 S||San Francisco||14,016,000|